srivassid/WebScrapingProject/README.md

 http://a4848d1fc15934aceaaf45f4c0d7b063-1043988501.us-east-2.elb.amazonaws.com:5000/getdata?query=%22europe%22

+I use Flask as backend.

 I have one single docker image that contains all the files, then i have 5 kubernetes deployments that contains 4 scrapers and 1 api pods.

 <h3>Crawlers</h3>
 Bloomberg.py, Urcacp.py, Savills.py and Elcomercio.py are the crawlers that scrape data from the websites.
 They contain the scraping logic.

+For the website urcacp.com, it was a little tricky getting the data because it has images.
+Which is why i first download the imgaes, then i use pytesseract to get text from the images, and then i store it in ES.
+It is to be notes that i do not have author and title for the data.
+I find the longest single sentence from the text and use that as title, but i do not have author.

 <h3>Helper Functions</h3>